hats-np/avis-imgv/README.md

 - Allow to sort by name or date
 - Theme Configuration

-## Known Issues

-- White Frame goes out of bounds in some situations.

 ## User Actions and Context Menu

 avis-imgv supports adding user actions, both with a shortcut or a context menu when right clicking on an image.